rikosintie/Discovery/docs/appendix-firewall-arp-snmp.md

-Confirming the SNMP MIB really is vendor-agnostic: the same `snmp_arp_cache.py`, no code changes, run against a FortiGate 60D (FortiOS 6.0.18) instead of a SonicWall.
+Confirming the SNMP MIB really is vendor-agnostic: the same `snmp_arp_cache.py`, no code changes, run against a FortiGate 60D (FortiOS 6.0.18) instead of a SonicWall worked perfectly.

 ----------------------------------------------------------------